São Tomé & Príncipe CBI: Program Structure, Costs, and What You Get

 STP is the right fit for a specific type of client.
 You have been stacking sats for years.
 You want a second citizenship as sovereign infrastructure, not as a travel upgrade.
 You want the lowest possible cost of entry.
 You value financial privacy.
 You do not need Schengen access from this particular passport; you either already have it through your primary nationality or you are willing to acquire it through a separate program.

 If speed is your top priority, Vanuatu processes in 30 to 60 days.
-If you need EU citizenship, Malta is the path.
-If you want the only program that exclusively accepts cryptocurrency, El Salvador's Freedom Passport exists in a category of one.
+If you want the only program that exclusively accepts Bitcoin, El Salvador’s Freedom Passport exists in a category of one.
 But if you want the most affordable entry point into jurisdictional optionality, with Non-CRS privacy, CPLP access, and family-friendly pricing, STP is where the math works.

 You book a confidential advisory session.
 No obligation, no pressure, no sales funnel.
 We assess your eligibility, walk you through the documentation requirements, and give you a clear timeline and cost breakdown.
 If STP is the right program for you, we proceed.
 If it is not, we tell you.

 We handle document preparation, government liaison, and filing.
-You deal with one advisor, direct line, encrypted communications via Signal or PGP.
-No platform dashboard.
-No chatbot.
-No junior associate.
+End-to-end encrypted communications.
+No shared inbox.
+No ticketing system.
+No junior associate triaging your file.
 Compartmentalized case handling with absolute operational security.

 Government fees: $90,000 for a single applicant.
 21 CBI advisory fee: $4,500.
 Every cost broken down in sats.
 Bitcoin accepted natively.